rickenator/Vyb/doc/RUNTIME.md

 This document details these aspects, aligning with the `mem_RFC.md` proposal.

+**Runtime Note**: As of v0.4.0, Vyn uses LLVM's modern ORC JIT infrastructure, providing robust memory management and excellent compatibility with the ownership and borrowing system described here.

 ## 2. Variable Declarations and Binding Mutability

 Vyn uses two keywords for variable bindings: